mvromer/Blazor.WebAssembly.SingleSpa/README.md

 This repository is structured around the following idea: for a given major version `N` of ASP.NET Core, a submodule named `aspnetcore/N.x` is located at `src/aspnetcore/N.x`.
-Each submodule is configured to pull a version tag from the `dotnet/aspnetcore` repository matching the specified major version number, e.g., `src/aspnetcore/8.x` pulls the commit of `dotnet/aspnetcore` tagged with `v8.0.1`.
+Each submodule is configured to pull a version tag from the `dotnet/aspnetcore` repository matching the specified major version number, e.g., `src/aspnetcore/8.x` pulls the commit of `dotnet/aspnetcore` tagged with, e.g., `v8.0.1`.

 Within this project's `patches` directory are a corresponding set of patches and scripts, one for each major version of ASP.NET Core that has been tested.
 The `Build-PatchedBlazorWasm.ps1` script in